miskibin/learn-cpp/docs/20-rl-values.md

 }
 ```

-:::{tip} assigning rvalue to reference
+:::warning assigning rvalue to reference
 ```cpp
 const int& a = 4; // a is an lvalue reference
 ```